 Due to the large number of applications received, the MA in Statistics staff does not answer inquiries about specific applications nor give advice or direction to applicants before they are admitted.
 Although we appreciate interest in the program, please note that emails sent to the department expressing interest have no bearing on the outcome of your application being reviewed.
 Your candidacy is decided upon by your application materials.
 Any specific interest and rationale should be conveyed in your personal statement within the application.

 The admissions committee looks at the overall application, not just one particular area such as GPA or GRE scores.
 We do not publish average scores of any kind.
 Nor do we provide details on the numbers or applicants of our students.

-The GRE Exam is normally required, but it is optional for Fall 2021.
+The GRE Exam is required.
 The GRE Exam cannot be substituted with the GMAT.
 There is no minimum score.